joshhornby/joshhornby.github.io/_drafts/2025-01-01-github-copilot.md

   lastmod: 2025-07-14 T19:00:00+01:00
 ---

 I've been using GitHub Copilot lately.
 It's... fine.
 It's not bad, it's not great.
 Sometimes it autocompletes the boilerplate I didn't want to write.
 Sometimes it gets in the way, guessing wrong.
-The Copilot agent which runs in the background and creates PR's is promising.
-Overall, it feels like a marginal gain, not a revolution.
+The Copilot agent which runs in the background and creates PR's is promising, I'd say the best feature.
+That aside, overall, it feels like a marginal gain, not a revolution.
 Copilot is clever enough to keep around, but nowhere near game-changing.

 And that's the strange part.
 GitHub is core to how I (and just about everyone else I know) build software.
 They had a chance to own this AI space, every repo, every workflow, every developer already in their ecosystem.
 Microsoft's money, Microsoft's reach, the infrastructure to ship to millions with a single update.
 They had the first mover advantage, but didn't capitalise on it.